Saatwik-ss/SAiDL-Spring-Assignment_2025/Core_ML/README.md

 - **Comparison**:
   - Normalized losses outperform vanilla losses in high-noise settings.
   - APL balances robustness and accuracy, mitigating underfitting while remaining noise-resistant.

+- Train and Test accuracy and Loss for each dataset on every Loss function has been attached as well.

 ---